 This illness is vile.

 I advise you to separate your child from the illness.
 Your child cannot help the behaviour, her brain is " broken" so to speak.
 Food is her medicine, food food food & time.
 No I dont think it is a good idea to withdraw affection.
 She has been taken " hostage " by ths awful illness & is screaming for help underneath the anxiety & aggression.
 Does that make sense?
 Another thing is ,my S does not remember any of this, their brains are hijacked.
 Have you read " skills based learning for caring for a loved one with an eating disorder" by Janet Treasure, Also Help your teenager beat an eating disorder by lock & le Grange, For starters...this is a steep learning curve.
 I quickly learnt that, bad & all as it is for us - it is much much much worse for our kids ... their brain is bullying & beating them up...
 The controling is a symptom of the illness too.
-Here is another example https://mobile.nytimes.com/2006/11/26/magazine/26anorexia.html Best wishes __________________ Son,DX with AN, (purging type) age 13 in October 2015 , (4 months immediate inpatient) , Then FBT at home since.and making progress every day.
-He is now in good recovery, and Living life to the full like a normal teen.
-We are not completely out of the woods yet, but we can see the light at the end of the tunnel, thanks to ATDT.
+Here is another example https://mobile.nytimes.com/2006/11/26/magazine/26anorexia.html Best wishes __________________ Son,DX with AN, (purging type) in 2015 ,had 4 months immediate inpatient,then FBT at home since.
+He is now in strong recovery, and Living life to the full, like a "normal" teen.
+This is with thanks to ATDT.
 Hoping to get him into full recovery and remission one day at a time.
 Getting him to a much higher weight, and with a much higher calorie plan than his clinicians gave him as a target, was instrumental to getting him to the strong recovery that he is in now.
 Food is the medicine.

 Reply with quote #4